Psychology (PSY)

 PSY 201.
 Intro to Research Methods.
 4 Credit Hours.

 This course is designed to provide a working knowledge of the major research and data collection methods used in psychology.
 Topics will include the scientific method approach to research, ethics, and experimental design.
 Students will acquire proficiency in APA style writing, information and technological literacy, understanding basic statistical analyses, and the critical evaluation of evidence that includes academic and popular presentations of psychological science.
-Prerequisites: MTH 110 or MTH 111, PSY 101.
+Prerequisites: MTH 110 and PSY 101.
 Corequisite/

 Prerequisite: MTH 112.